noir-lang/noir-bignum/migration_notes.md

 This lib got a big refactor for release 0.4.0.

-Here's a summary of changes that will hopefull help you update.
+Here's a summary of changes that will hopefully help you update.

 For a quick overview, see the updated [README](./README.md).